 The financing activities – which returns on equity would make any traditional lender green with envy, despite reasonable leverage – generated €905 million of earnings before interest and taxes.
-Let’s cut to the chase and count it for zero – you’ve read that well.
+Let’s cut to the chase and count the business for zero – you’ve read that well.

 Nissan contributed €1,6 billion to Renault’s result last year: hence a valuation equivalent to less than ten times pre-tax earnings appears reasonable.

 These three parts taken together weigh a total adjusted value of €33 billion euros.
 There is no debt to subtract since cash covers all long-term liabilities, provisions and pensions included.
 Once divided by the 274 million shares outstanding, fair value comes out at 120 euros per share.

 The current price of 75 euros per share may thus entail a significant margin of safety.

 Renault isn’t the sole automaker so ridiculously priced.
 Across the Rhine, BMW trades for a discount on book value and less than seven times consolidated earnings – a multiple flirting with all-times lows despite a sound capitalization and a spectacular history of growth and profitability, save for the more or less complete opacity within the financing division.

 The venerable General Motors belongs to the same basket, as all eyes remain glued on Tesla and its charismatic CEO.
 Unmatched in scale, this staple of Americana keeps winning market share and does precisely the opposite of Tesla – that is, underpromising and overdelivering.